 In order to be seen in the CanSurvive Clinic, patients must be in clinical remission at least five years from their most recent cancer diagnosis, and at least two years from completion of their last therapy.
-Additionally patients who have undergone bone marrow transplantation for a cancer or non-cancerous illness can be seen in their clinic.
+Additionally, patients who have undergone bone marrow transplantation for a cancer or noncancerous illness can be seen in our clinic.

 Passport for Care

-Passport For CareSM (PFC) is an innovative healthcare project developed by researchers at Baylor College of Medicine and Texas Children's Cancer Center that addresses the need to provide patients and survivors of chronic illnesses with increased access to their medical information and health care guidelines.
-The PFC is an interactive Internet resource that provides the user accurate, timely and individualized healthcare information on a “just-in-time” basis.
+Johns Hopkins All Children’s encourages survivors to use programs like Passport for Care (PFC) to help them predict likely follow-up and treatment needs in the future.
+PFC addresses the need to provide patients and survivors of chronic illnesses with increased access to their medical information and health care guidelines.
+The PFC is an interactive internet resource that provides the user accurate, timely and individualized health care information on a “just-in-time” basis.

 Treatment does not stop after successful blood and bone marrow transplants.
 At Johns Hopkins All Children’s, our HOPE Clinic is dedicated to improving the lives of survivors and their families by coordinating post-treatment care with your primary care physician.
 We understand that the transplant is only the beginning.